thoroftroy/Console-Wars/README.md

 7. Reborn

     When you reach a certain level, you can choose to reset your progress for better rewards.

+## Note for Cheaters
+Cheating in this game is extremely easy—just open the save file in any text editor and change the values.
+It's stored in JSON format, so it’s readable and editable by anyone.

+So why bother with things like idle timeouts or anti-spam detection in fishing?
+The answer is simple: I want to prevent *accidental* cheating.
+The game is designed so that playing it fairly is the default and requires no extra effort.

+If you choose to cheat, that's entirely up to you.
+It's a single-player game, and I won’t waste development time trying to stop something I ultimately can’t control.
+Just play the game however you enjoy it.

 ## Known Issue(s)
 None atm (this doens't mean the program is perfect or has no bugs, it just means that I haven't tested well enough yet)